alexirpan/alexirpan.github.io/_posts/2016-11-06-right-questions.markdown

 \*\*\*
 {: .centered }

-October is month of long hours.
+October is a month of long hours.
 I took this job in part to avoid the horror stories I kept hearing about work-life balance in grad school, but around this time I realize that isn't innate to grad school, it's innate to research.